Important Features of the Hague Abduction Convention - Why the Hague Convention Matters

 - Each country is a sovereign nation.
 Sovereign nations cannot interfere with each other's legal systems, judiciaries, or law enforcement;

-The Convention provides a legal mechanism for countries to work together on international abduction cases, despite these challenges.
+The Convention provides a framework for countries to work together in specific ways to resolve international abduction cases.

 - Important features of the Convention include: